Jump to a section:

 Myth: Google penalizes all forms of duplicate content.

 Reality: Google doesn’t have a duplicate content penalty, but duplicate content can still impact search rankings.
-What actually happens is that search engines choose one version of the content to show in search results, potentially decreasing visibility for duplicate versions.
+What happens is that search engines choose one version of the content to show in search results, potentially decreasing visibility for duplicate versions.
 It’s a filter, not a penalty.

 Myth: All forms of duplicate content are bad for SEO.